 - (a) An agency may issue a guidance document.
-An agency may not issue a guidance document in place of a rule. - (b) An agency need not follow the procedures of Sections 304 through 308 to issue a guidance document. - (c) A guidance document binds the agency, but is advisory to, and does not bind, any other person. - (d) A reviewing court shall give no deference to agency interpretations in a guidance document and shallmay determine de novo the validity of a guidance document.
-A reviewing court may consider whether or not the agency followed the guidance document, and may enforce the provisions of the guidance document against the agency. - (e) Each agency shall publish annually in the [administrative bulletin] an index of all guidance documents upon which the agency currently relies.
-The filing shall be made on or before January 1 of each year in a format to be developed by the [publisher]. - (f) Each agency shall file all currently operative guidance documents with the [publisher] so that the full text of the guidance document can be published by the [publisher] on the internet or other appropriate electronic technology. - (g) Each agency shall maintain an index of all of its currently operative guidance documents, make the index available for public inspection, and make available for public inspection the full texts of all guidance documents to the extent inspection is permitted by law; and, upon request, make copies of guidance indexes or guidance documents available without charge, at cost, or on payment of a reasonable fee.
-In case of failure to index a guidance document, the burden of proof shall be upon the agency in any proceeding to establish that parties were not entitled to rely upon the guidance document.
+An agency may not issue a guidance document in place of a rule.
+A gGuidance documents does not have the force of law and may not prescribe the rights and duties of persons subject to agency regulation under a delegation of authority to that agency. - (b) An agency need not follow the procedure set forth in Sections 304 through 308 to issue a guidance document. - (c) A guidance document binds the agency, but is advisory to, and does not bind, any other person. - (d) A reviewing court may not give deference to a guidance document and shall determine de novo the validity of a guidance document.
+A reviewing court may consider whether or not the agency followed the guidance document, and may [or must] enforce the guidance document against the agency. - (e) Each agency shall publish all currently operative guidance documents and may file

+1 the guidance document with the [publisher].

+(f) Each agency shall maintain an index of all of its currently operative guidance documents, file the index with the [publisher] on or before January 1 of each year, make the index readily available for public inspection, and make available for public inspection the full texts of all guidance documents to the extent inspection is permitted by law.
+Upon request, an agency shall make copies of guidance indexes or guidance documents available without charge, at cost, or on payment of a reasonable fee.
+If any agency does not index a guidance document, the burden of proof shall be upon the agency in any proceeding to establish that a party was not entitled to rely upon the guidance document.